hpc-carpentry/old-hpc-workflows/_episodes/04-patterns.md

 keypoints:
 - "Use any named wildcard (`{some_name}`) as a placeholder in targets and dependencies.
 Snakemake will apply the pattern rule to all matching files."
+- "You cannot execute pattern rules by name.
+You need to request specific files."
+- "Wildcards can be used directly in `input:` and `output:` but not in actions.
+To use the current value of a wildcard in an action, prefix it with `{wildcards.}`."
 ---

 Our Snakefile still has a ton of repeated content.
 The rules for each `.dat`